 How to Make An Herbal Dandelion Root Latte

 Brewing the Coffee – The way you brew your latte is down to personal preference.
 A very simple method is to steep teabags of roasted dandelion root.
-Another easy way to make your coffee is with an instant variety, like Dandy Blend, where you just stir into hot water.
+Another easy way to make your coffee is with an instant variety, like Dandy Blend, where you just stir it into hot water.
 And if you are using ground dandelion coffee, you can use a drip coffee maker, a French press, or a pour-over.
-My favorite way to brew my coffee is by using my stovetop moka pot, which brews a stronger espresso-like coffee.
+My favorite way to brew my coffee is by using my stovetop Moka pot, which brews a stronger espresso-like coffee.

-Whichever the method you choose to make your coffee, just be sure to make it strong.
+Whichever method you choose to make your coffee, just be sure to make it strong.
 We don’t want any watery lattes!

 Steaming and Frothing the Milk – Now we get to the part where we actually steam and froth the milk for the latte.
 If you have an espresso machine and a built-in steamer/frother, then you are good to go.
 You know what to do.
 But if you don’t have an espresso machine, you will need to do it a bit differently.
 And though I’ve tried many ways to froth milk, like using a blender or an immersion blender, the very best way I have found to froth milk is with a little gadget that cost me about ten bucks.
 This little gadget is a battery-operated frothing wand.
 (You can see it in the photo above.)
 Now, I’m not very big on specialty kitchen gadgets, but this is one that I find very useful.
 It’s a tiny wand that will froth your milk perfectly, and then can easily be tucked away in a drawer or cabinet.
 To use, just heat your milk in the microwave or in a pan on the stove and then pour it into a jar or small pitcher and froth away.
 So easy.
 These wands can be found in kitchen stores or you can buy one online.
 Of course, if you don’t want to spend the extra cash on a frothing want, you can try using a blender or even shake your hot milk vigorously in a mason jar.
 (But please be careful when blending or shaking up hot milk!)

-Assemble the Latte – The final step is putting the latte together.
+Assemble the Herbal Latte – The final step is putting the latte together.
 Place your strongly-brewed dandelion coffee into your favorite mug, leaving lots of extra room for the frothed milk.
 Add a little sweetener at this point, if you like.
 Next, you’ll add the milk, but there is a trick to this.
-You’ll notice that in the jar containing your frothed milk, there is some hot liquid milk on the bottom of the jar, and the foam at the top.
+You’ll notice that in the jar containing your frothed milk, there is some hot liquid milk at the bottom of the jar, and the foam at the top.
 When pouring, use a spoon to hold back the foam while pouring the milk into the latte, then spoon the foam onto the top of your latte.
 I then like to dust with a little cinnamon, but this part is optional.

-So whether you’re looking to permanently replace your coffee, or if you just want an occasional caffeine-free alternative, I hope you give this Herbal Dandelion Root Latte a try.
+So whether you’re looking to permanently replace your coffee, or if you just want an occasional caffeine-free alternative, I hope you give this Herbal Latte a try.
 If you try it, please let me know how you liked it in the comments below.

 I hope you enjoy!